The Investment Case for BitcoinGabor Gurbacs, Director, Digital Assets StrategyMarch 01, 2021

 Source: Medium, “Modeling Bitcoin’s Value with Scarcity,” March 22, 2019.

 Furthermore, bitcoin has “halvings” programmed into it.
-A halving is defined as a 50% block reward cut to bitcoin production rate, and they occur roughly every four years, with the next halving expected in May 2020.
+A halving is defined as a 50% block reward cut to bitcoin production rate, and they occur roughly every four years.
 Given the scarcity induced by halvings, the price of bitcoin has historically increased following halvings.

 Bitcoin Adoption Continues